Belmo4/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive will change based on the size of the browser, it will adjust the layout whereas adaptive will adapt only at specific widths.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you design the site to be responsive to mobile first then scaling up to a desktop size screen, whereas it is reverse if it is desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes the pixel size 10 so when we use rem it will multiply the rem x 10.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing gives your CSS better structure and better organization.
+It can also help with repeating the same css throughout your code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite process is nesting compared to regular css.
+I struggle most with finding a good use for variables.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.